 Additional consequences of being found guilty as a juvenile may include: being added to the sex offender registration, an interruption in your child’s education, regular monitoring by law enforcement (electric monitoring, probation check-ins, curfews, etc.), and issues traveling.

 Please note that this is general information only.
 The Texas juvenile justice system is very complicated.
 Fortunately, this quality of the system presents great opportunities for creative resolutions.

-How can a Texas juvenile defense attorney protect my child from the criminal justice system?
+How can a Texas juvenile criminal defense attorney protect my child from the criminal justice system?

 The best juvenile defense lawyer for your case will know how to help construct a solid defense for your child and/or advocate for alternative punishments other than sentencing.
 The typical alternative programs that your juvenile criminal lawyer may pursue include diversion programs, treatment for drug or alcohol addiction, deferred prosecution, and probation.
 A juvenile criminal lawyer can also help you and your child look into options for expunging or sealing your record immediately.

 The time to hire a juvenile defense attorney is now.